 mallocis a great way to drop a frame.
 We allocate a huge chunk of memory at the beginning, then manage it ourselves using fixed-size buffers, stacks, arenas, and pools (see Game Engine Architecture).
 This (a) is much faster, and (b) forces us to actually think hard about our memory usage, instead of pretending we have infinite memory and being shocked when it turns out we don't.

 This model of memory is actually more consistent with reality.
 We only get a fixed chunk of memory that we have to manage ourselves, you say?
-You mean kind of like an actual computer?
+Kind of like an actual computer?

 No External Libraries.
 When you’re building something hard, external libraries cost more than they're worth.
 Anything written by someone else is code you don't own.
 You end up having to (a) beat your program into the right shape to integrate with the library and (b) reason about your program in terms of the constructs the library gives you.
 God help you if the library has a bug, or does something stupidly slow.